sblab-bioinformatics/G4-vs-TFs/README.md

-# Transcription factors are routinely recruited to G-quadruplex DNA secondary structures in chromatin
+# Transcription factors are directly recruited by G-quadruplex secondary structures in chromatin

-This repository contains the data access and computational analyses for the methods developed in our *submitted manuscript*.
+This repository contains all relevant data access and computational analyses .

 ### Data